zerops-recipe-apps/go-hello-world-app/README.md

       # All we need to deploy to runtime containers is the built 'app' binary.
       # Package only it.
       deployFiles: ./app
+      # Speed up builds by caching GOCACHE and GOMODCACHE directories,
+      # that are located outside the build source directory.
+      cache: true
     run:
       # Now, we have to say into which base image we want to deploy our app.
       # Since Go is a compiled language that produces a binary,